20c/vaping/docs/layout.md

 ## Customize Layout

-Vaping allows you to customize your layout by supplying a new layout config file.
+Vaping allows users to customize its layout by supplying a new layout config file.

-In the example below we change the detail layout to show 4 smokestack graphs instead 3.
+In the example below, the detail layout is changed to show 4 smokestack graphs instead of 3.

 !!!
 Tip "Working directory matters for this example"
-    If you want to try the example below please execute the command from the vaping root directory.
+    To test example below please execute the command from the vaping root directory.
 The example provides a relative path to the layout file and will not find it otherwise.